Building a Blended App

 pnpm hardhat deploy

-pnpm hardhat get-greeting --contract "Deployed Greeting With World Contract Address"
+pnpm hardhat get-greeting --contract <CONTRACT_ADDRESS>

 Last updated